algorithmica-org/algorithmica/content/english/hpc/cpu-cache/prefetching.md

 }
 ```

-There is no point in making a graph because the latency is flat: 3ns regardless of the array size.
-Even though the instruction scheduler still can't tell what we are going to fetch next, the memory prefetcher can detect a pattern just by looking at the memory accesses and start loading the next cache line ahead of time, leveling out its latency.
+There is no point in making a graph because it would be just flat: the latency is 3ns regardless of the array size.
+Even though the instruction scheduler still can't tell what we are going to fetch next, the memory prefetcher can detect a pattern just by looking at the memory accesses and start loading the next cache line ahead of time, mitigating the latency.

-Hardware prefetching is usually powerful enough for most cases, but it only detects simple patterns.
+Hardware prefetching is smart enough for most use cases, but it only detects simple patterns.
 You can iterate forward and backward over multiple arrays in parallel, perhaps with small-to-medium strides, but that's about it.
 For anything more complex, the prefetcher won't figure out what's happening, and we need to help it out ourselves.

 ### Software Prefetching